sessamekesh/indigo-code-buildserver/README.md

 to do this kind of thing on Windows, which is the system under which this product is being developed primarily (though it is intended to be used on a Linux machine, for simplicity of configuration).

-To add a new build system
+To add a new build system...

 1 - Add a new file (traditionally named the unique name of your build system) in the `/systems/build-systems` directory 2 - At the top of the system (either before or immediately after all `require` statements), place
   * The `ID` of the system (unique identifier, we use `whaleshark_<language>_<API_version>`